All Episodes

 Tell us the story, though.

-Everybody, I mean, look, 5,000 people, your story's pretty amazing.
+Everybody, I mean, look, 5,000 people.

-Well, you know, it like you say, you can't go into a lot of details because of some of the things that he did, but one of the things about his stories that really touched us a lot is he never worried about himself.
+Well, you know, like you say, he can't go into a lot of details because of some of the things that he did.

-And that's one thing I think that a lot of people don't realize about these great uh responders and our military service veterans and our active members is it ain't about them.
+And that's one thing I think that a lot of people don't realize about these great responders and our military service veterans and our active members is it ain't about them.

 And that's the way Brian has been.

-It was never about him, he was always always about someone else.
+He was always about someone else.

-And when he won, it was like he wanted it for his team rather than for him and his wife, and it was for him.
+And when he won, it was like he wanted it for his team rather than for him and his wife.

-We get selfish and assume we deserve the trophy and it's not a team thing, and and that's what I like about Brian, and that's the reason he deserved it, and the reason he won it.
+We get selfish and assume we deserve the trophy and it's not a team thing.

 That's a really great story.

-Um those are all the stories that you're not allowed to tell that everybody wants to hear, you know.
+And those are all the stories that you're not allowed to tell that everybody wants to hear, you know.

-But if people and I I know too many people in the military, I know too many people in the intelligence community, and I know the dangers they face every day.
+But if people, and I know too many people in the military, I know too many people in the intelligence community.

 You know, look at this incredible man next to us here, Herschel Walker.